Hugo Chávez: Prisons

 During Chávez's presidency, there were reports of prisoners having easy access to firearms, drugs, and alcohol.
-Carlos Nieto—head of Window to Freedom—alleges that heads of gangs acquire military weapons from the state, saying: "They have the types of weapons that can only be obtained by the country's armed forces. ...
+Carlos Nieto, head of Window to Freedom, alleged that heads of gangs acquire military weapons from the state, saying: "They have the types of weapons that can only be obtained by the country's armed forces. ...
 No one else has these."
-Use of internet and mobile phones are also a commonplace where criminals can take part in street crime while in prison.
-One prisoner explained how, "If the guards mess with us, we shoot them" and that he had "seen a man have his head cut off and people play football with it".
+Use of internet and mobile phones were also commonplace, allowing criminals to take part in street crime while in prison.
+One prisoner explained how, "if the guards mess with us, we shoot them" and that he had "seen a man have his head cut off and people play football with it".

-Edgardo Lander, a sociologist and professor at the Central University of Venezuela with a PhD in sociology from Harvard University explained that Venezuelan prisons were "practically a school for criminals" since young inmates come out "more sort of trained and hardened than when they went in".
-He also explained that prisons are controlled by gangs and that "very little has been done" to control them.
+Edgardo Lander, a sociologist and professor at the Central University of Venezuela with a PhD in sociology from Harvard University, explained that Venezuelan prisons were "practically a school for criminals" since young inmates come out "trained and hardened" compared to before their incarceration.
+He also explained that prisons are controlled by gangs and that "very little has been done" to restrain their activities.